francois-le-ko4la/lovelace-entity-progress-card/README.md

 > customization.
 Combine with other Lovelace cards to create a visually
 > cohesive dashboard.

+In addition to styling tips, it’s important to understand how this card interacts with other powerful Lovelace tools.

 > [!IMPORTANT]
 >
 > Below, you'll find examples that highlight the interoperability of this card